Rorden Wilkinson

-Rorden Wilkinson FAcSS FRSA (born 13 February 1970) is a British–Australian political economist and academic leader.
+Rorden Wilkinson (born 13 February 1970) is a British-Australian political economist, international relations expert, and academic leader.
 He is Deputy Vice-Chancellor (Academic) and Registrar, and Professor of International Political Economy at Macquarie University, Sydney, Australia.

 Early life and education

 Wilkinson was born on 13 February 1970.
 He holds a BA (Hons) in Economics (with Economic and Social History) from the University of Liverpool, an MA in International Relations from the University of Kent, and a PhD in Political Economy from the University of Auckland, awarded in 1997.

 Career

 Wilkinson began his academic career at the University of Auckland before joining the University of Manchester.
 During 17 years at Manchester, he served as, among other roles, Professor of International Political Economy and Research Director of the Brooks World Poverty Institute.

 He later joined the University of Sussex, where he was Professor of Global Political Economy, Chair of the Department of International Relations, and Deputy Pro-Vice-Chancellor (Education and Innovation).

 From 2020 to 2022, he served as Pro Vice-Chancellor (Education and Student Experience) and Professor of International Political Economy at UNSW Sydney.

 In 2022, he was appointed Deputy Vice-Chancellor (Academic) at Macquarie University responsible for overseeing academic strategy, education quality, student experience, curriculum renewal, digital learning, and regulatory compliance.

 Wilkinson has held visiting academic appointments at Brown University, Wellesley College, and the Australian National University.